 California Government Code Section 66000 requires local agencies assessing Development Impact Fees (DIFs) and sewer capacity charges to make available to the public specified financial data each fiscal year (FY).
-This report satisfies that requirement and has been available in the City Clerk's Office for public review since December 3, 2018.
+This report satisfies that requirement and has been available in the City Clerk's Office for public review since November 25, 2019.
 An equivalent report for the Parkland Acquisition and Development (PAD) fees is included in this report for ease of reference and convenience to the public.

-Local agencies are also required to make findings every five years for any DIF funds remaining unexpended.
+Local agencies are also required to make findings every five years for any DIF funds that remain unexpended.
 These findings must identify the purpose of the fee and demonstrate a reasonable relationship between the fee and the purpose for which it was charged.
-In the 2017 report, the City identified unexpended funds that were on deposit for five or more years and elected to make required findings.
-No findings are required this year; the next five-year findings will be completed in 2022.
+In the FY 2017 report, the City identified unexpended funds that were on deposit for five or more years and elected to make required findings.
+No findings are required this year, and the next five-year findings will be prepared in conjunction with the annual report to be prepared for FY 2022.